awesome-webextension/neutrino-webextension/README.md

 If you don't use dynamic import skip this section.

 Native dynamic import is [buggy](https://bugzilla.mozilla.org/show_bug.cgi?id=1536094) in Firefox.
 A workaround is to write a postbuild script targeting only Firefox build.
 It should collect all the dynamic chunks and append them to every entries in htmls and the `manifest.json` script lists.

-~The addons-linter is also [making aggressive errors](https://github.com/mozilla/addons-linter/issues/2498) on dynamic import.
-A workaround is to just replace the the `import` with other name.
-Since all the dynamic chunks are loaded in Firefox the `import(script)` code will not be run.~

 See [real-life example](https://github.com/crimx/ext-saladict/blob/dev/scripts/firefox-fix.js).